GoogleCloudPlatform/cloud-hackathons/hacks/gemini-ghack/README.md

 ## Challenges

-- Challenge 1: Provision an IoT environment
+- Challenge 1: Clone the Quotes app
-   - Create an IoT Hub and run tests to ensure it can ingest telemetry
+   - Get started with your GCP project and clone the repository to edit within your environment.
-- Challenge 2: Your First Device
+- Challenge 2: Get started with Gemini Code Assist
-   - Make the connection to your Edge device and see that it is properly provisioned.
+   - Experiment with prompt engineering to understand the Gemini Code Assist feature.
-- Challenge 3: Connecting the World
+- Challenge 3: Test-Driven Development
-   - Connect your device and make sure it can see all other devices in your team.
+   - Have Gemini help you to add business logic using test-driven development guidelines.
-- Challenge 4: Scalable Monitoring of Telemetry
+- Challenge 4: Build, deploy, and test
-   - Figure out the scale problem in the world of IoT.
-How do you hand trillions of data points of telemetry?
+   - Build and deploy the updated Quotes app to Cloud Run and test the endpoint.

 ## Prerequisites